bloq/js-packages/packages/promise-swr/README.md

 Type: `number`
 Default: `0`

-The maximum of time in milliseconds to consider a value fresh.
+The maximum time in milliseconds to consider a value fresh.
 After this time, the value will be returned but a revalidation action will be triggered to freshen the cache.

 ### cachedFn